Nexis is Introduced 1980

 "The structure and connectivity of the nervous system of the nematode Caenorhabditis elegans has been deduced from reconstructions of electron micrographs of serial sections.
 The hermaphrodite nervous system has a total complement of 302 neurons, which are arranged in an essentially invariant structure.
 Neurons with similar morphologies and connectivities have been grouped together into classes; there are 118 such classes.
 Neurons have simple morphologies with few, if any, branches.
 Processes from neurons run in defined positions within bundles of parallel processes, synaptic connections being made en passant.
 Process bundles are arranged longitudinally and circumferentially and are often adjacent to ridges of hypodermis.
 Neurons are generally highly locally connected, making synaptic connections with many of their neighbours.
 Muscle cells have arms that run out to process bundles containing motoneuron axons.
 Here they receive their synaptic input in defined regions along the surface of the bundles, where motoneuron axons reside.
 Most of the morphologically identifiable synaptic connections in a typical animal are described.
 These consist of about 5000 chemical synapses, 2000 neuromuscular junctions and 600 gap junctions" (Abstract).

-Having searched for an acceptable ink formulation to replace oil-based printer's inks since 1979, The American Newspaper Publishers Association, Reston, Virginia, approved the use of soy ink, based on soybean oil.
+Having searched for an acceptable ink formulation to replace oil-based printer's inks since 1979, in 1987 The American Newspaper Publishers Association in Reston, Virginia approved the use of soy ink, based on soybean oil.
 This environmentally friendly substitute for petroleum-based ink became widely used throughout the printing industry.

 In 1987 the number of hosts on the Internet exceeded ten thousand.